Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 \subsubsection{Outputs}

 There are a couple of methods by which a circuit's output state may be obtained.
-First is \py{output()}, which simply returns the total output state as a SymPy matrix.
-The second (and more import) method is \py{state()}, which returns the output state of the current quantum circuit as a \py{QuantumState} instance.
+First is \py{output()}, which simply returns the total output state as a SymPy matrix or NumPy array (chosen using the \py{array} argument or property).
+The second (and more important) method is \py{state()}, which returns the output state of the current quantum circuit as a \py{QuantumState} instance.
+Note that, for both of these, the \py{numerical} argument (defaulting to the value of the homonymous class property) may be used to cast the output as floating-point values instead of exact SymPy data types (in the case of purely non-symbolic output).

 The \py{state()} method is intended to be the primary way by which evolved states are extracted from the circuit.
 Of its many arguments, only a select few will be discussed here.
 Perhaps the most useful of these is \py{traces}, which performs partial traces on the systems corresponding to the list of indices passed to it.
 Note that these indices must be relative to the composite system space of the state, not the circuit.
 This is because if any partial traces ({\secn} \ref{sec:circuits_traces}) or postselections ({\secn} \ref{sec:circuits_postselections}) are specified, the Hilbert space to which the output state belongs is necessarily smaller than the space in which the circuit (in its entirety, prior to any reduction) resides.
 In this vein, one may use the \py{postprocessing} argument (passing either \py{True} or \py{False}) to choose whether to ignore the circuit's partial traces and postselections when obtaining the output state.